Michael Harris II Player Props: Braves vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 10th in MLB with a collective 9.2 strikeouts per nine innings.
+- The pitching staff for the Orioles has a collective 9.1 K/9, the 10th-best in the league.

-- The Orioles have the 19th-ranked team ERA among all league pitching staffs (4.56).
+- The Orioles have the 19th-ranked team ERA among all MLB pitching staffs (4.59).

-- Orioles pitchers combine to surrender 39 total home runs at a clip of 1.2 per game (to rank 17th in the league).
+- Orioles pitchers combine to allow 41 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Bradish gets the start for the Orioles, his fifth of the season.
-He is 1-1 with a 6.14 ERA and 14 strikeouts in 14 2/3 innings pitched.
+- Wells (2-1 with a 3.34 ERA and 27 strikeouts in 35 2/3 innings pitched) makes the start for the Orioles, his sixth of the season.

-- The righty last appeared on Sunday against the Detroit Tigers, when he threw 4 2/3 innings, allowing three earned runs while giving up six hits.
+- His last appearance was on Tuesday against the Kansas City Royals, when the righty tossed six innings, surrendering four earned runs while allowing three hits.

-- In four games this season, the 26-year-old has amassed a 6.14 ERA and 8.6 strikeouts per nine innings, while giving up a batting average of .323 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.